ThomMoerman/hackers-poulette/README.md

 - Protection against spam using the honeypot technique.
 - Saves form data in a MySQL database.
 - Sends an e-mail confirming receipt (using SwiftMailer).
 - Use of the rakit/validation library for data validation.
-(Not yet)
 - Client-side validation with JavaScript for a better user experience.

 ## Prerequisites